 - With Friends Like These...: At the beginning we see some elves at the North Pole learn that Santa has gone missing.
 Despite this, they just keep working and don't bother calling for help.
 Even worse, it's explicitly stated that after Santa crash-landed, all of his reindeer just abandoned him.

 The "Thumbelina" adaptation contains examples of:

-- And You Were There: Tom Thumb is played by the same actor as the young girl's boyfriend.
+- And You Were There: The flower prince is played by the same actor as the young girl's boyfriend?

 - Beauty Is Never Tarnished: Thumbelina's dress never gets messed up, even during many months spent in the outdoors.
 Her hair is always flawlessly combed.

 - Breaking the Fourth Wall: When Thumbelina is lost in the woods, she starts singing, "Fiddle-dee-dee!"
 She explains through the song that it's her way to cope with frightening situations, and advises to "give it a try and you’ll agree".

 - The frog, apparently alone, explains his entire back story while looking directly at the camera (probably, it's hard to tell since his eyes are part of a mask).
 One can only assume he's speaking to the audience.

 - Delayed Narrator Introduction: The narrator from the drive thru-looking speaker in the exhibit throughout the film is actually Mrs. Mole, who lets Thumbelina into her home during the winter.Bill Corbett (as a kid): W-W-W-Wait, wait, the lady talking on the loudspeaker is a ground-dwelling animal of some sort?
 Santa, what the hell's going on here?!